 If you can’t find any options without sugar, sweeteners, or the above ingredients, time to put your own baking skills into good use!
 You can even find sugar-free and grain-free cake mixes at some pet stores.
 Just make sure to read the label carefully before you buy.

 What if your dog steals a bit of your own sweets?
 Take them to the vet to make sure they’re okay.
+But more often than not, he should be fine.

 How to Make Cake for Your Dog’s Birthday?